tomsch420/phd-thesis/chapters/probability_theory.typ

    $
 ]<def:lp_metric>

-Under my supervision a bachelor thesis investigated this metric in the context of probabilistic circuit (which are introduced later in @sec:probabilistic-circuits).
+Under my supervision a bachelor thesis investigated this metric in the context of probabilistic circuit (which are introduced later in //@sec:probabilistic-circuits).
 First off, the $L_1$ metric is restated towards a form that works well with probabilistic semantics in @theo:alternate_l1.

 @theo:mc_probability shows how to calculate the probability of an arbitrary event using the Monte Carlo method.
 Hence the approximation of the $L_1$ metric can be done with